yeelan0319/material-components-web/packages/mdc-theme/README.md

 * Disabled: used for text in disabled components and content
 * Icon: used for icons

-> **A note about Primary and Secondary**, don't confuse primary/secondary _color_ with primary/secondary _text_.
-The former refers to the primary/secondary _theme_ color that is used to establish a visual identity and color many parts of your application.
-The latter refers to the style of text that is most prominent (low opacity, high contrast), and used to display most content.
+> **A note about Primary and Secondary**: don't confuse primary/secondary _color_ with primary/secondary _text_.
+The
+> former refers to the primary/secondary _theme_ color that is used to establish a visual identity and color many parts
+> of your application.
+The latter refers to the style of text that is most prominent (low opacity, high contrast), and
+> used to display most content.

 Some components can change their appearance when in a Dark Theme context, aka placed on top of a dark background.
 There are two ways to specify if a component is in a Dark Theme context.
 The first is to add `mdc-theme--dark` to a *container* element, which holds the component.
 The second way is to add `<component_name>--theme-dark` modifier class to the actual component element.
 For example, `mdc-button--theme-dark` would put the MDC Button in a Dark Theme context.

-> **A note about Dark Theme context**, don't confuse Dark Theme context with a component that has a dark color.
-Dark Theme context means the component sits on top of a dark background.
+> **A note about Dark Theme context**: don't confuse Dark Theme context with a component that has a dark color.
+> Dark Theme context means the component sits on top of a dark background.

 ## Design & API Documentation